CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/graphQL_Fabric_AI_workshop.md

 ## Logging into the Microsoft Fabric Portal

-1. Using a web browser, please navigate to +++https://app.fabric.microsoft.com/home?experience=fabric-developer+++.
+1. Using a web browser, please navigate to this [Microsoft Fabric link](https://app.fabric.microsoft.com/home?experience=fabric-developer).

-e **Microsoft Fabric Sign In page** when Edge opens, please navigate to +++https://app.fabric.microsoft.com/home?experience=fabric-developer+++ by typing it in the URL or by using the link in the bookmarks bar.

 # 2. Creating a Workspace and SQL Database